anonymous-ecnlp19/BookRec/tool/BookRec/README.md

 ```
 mvn clean compile exec:java -Dexec.mainClass=recsys.BookRec.Runner
 ```
+Please be aware that the execution of BookRec takes a long time.
+First, you need to wait some minutes until you see something running in your console.
+Afterwards, there are two phase: Computing similarities and producing recommendation.
+The former may take up to 4 hours depending on your computer's performance as well as the dataset you are experimenting.
+Whereas the latter runs in a shorter time, e.g., around half an hour.
+For instance, with the BookCrossing dataset, the similarity computation will finish after 3 hours and the recommendation phase finishes after 20 minutes.

 ## `evaluation.properties`
 We use a evaluation`.properties` file to specify the root folder of BookRec.
 For instance, the default `evaluation.properties` performs evaluation on the BookCrossing dataset with ubCF: